Stephen W. Nicholas

 President

-Pediatric HIV specialist who worked in the mid-1980s to create the pediatric AIDS program at Harlem Hospital, where he later became Chairman of Pediatrics.
-He co-founded the Incarnation Children’s Center for homeless children with AIDS in 1988.
-In 1999, he founded the Columbia University International Family AIDS Program to support the prevention of mother-to-child HIV transmission in the Dominican Republic and, subsequently, the creation of Clínica de Familia La Romana.
-Dr. Nicholas was previously the Senior Associate Dean for Admissions at the Columbia University Vagelos College of Physicians and Surgeons and is a retired Professor of Pediatrics and Population and Family Health at Columbia University.
+Pediatric HIV specialist who helped create the pediatric AIDS program at Harlem Hospital, where he later became Director of Pediatrics.
+He co-founded the Incarnation Children’s Center for “boarder babies with AIDS” in 1988.
+In 1999, he founded the International Family AIDS Program to support the prevention of mother-to-child HIV transmission in the Dominican Republic, leading subsequently to the creation of Clínica de Familia La Romana and the Global and Population Health Education Program at the Columbia University Vagelos College of Physicians and Surgeons (VP&S).
+Dr. Nicholas was previously the Senior Associate Dean for Admissions at VP&S and Professor of Pediatrics and Population and Family Health at Columbia University.
+He is now retired.
+He was born in Casper, Wyoming, and graduated from Casper College, the University of Wyoming, and the University of Colorado School of Medicine.
+He did his pediatric training at Columbia-Presbyterian Babies Hospital and Harlem Hospital and completed a Robert Wood Johnson General Academic Pediatrics fellowship at Children’s Hospital of Philadelphia.

 Linda Cushman